LinlinCH/LinlinCH.github.io/_pages/about.md

 About me
 ======
-I am Lin chen, a Ph.D. candidate in the Electronic and Computer Engineering department at the Hong Kong University of Science and Technology (HKUST).
+I am Lin Chen, a Ph.D. candidate in the Electronic and Computer Engineering department at the Hong Kong University of Science and Technology (HKUST).
 I received my B.S. degree in Integrated Circuit Design and Integration System from Huazhong University of Science and Technology, Wuhan, China in 2020.
 Since 2020, I joined the Big Data System Lab at HKUST.
 My supervisor is Prof. Jiang Xu.
 My current research interests cover power management, machine learning and energy-efficient computer architecture.

 Publications
 ======